axyeara/webshootergame/doc/sprint 0/done.md

 10) Given choosing a character in the game, the mechanics of the characters should vary and be interesting and distinguishable.

+11) Given registering an account, then I will be able to maintain scores and details about the account and build an interesting user experience.